SeleniumHQ/docker-selenium/charts/selenium-grid/README.md

 ## Enable Selenium Grid Autoscaling

-Selenium Grid has the ability to autoscale browser nodes up/down based on the pending requests in the session queue.
+Selenium Grid has the ability to autoscaling browser nodes up/down based on the pending requests in the session queue.

 To do this [KEDA](https://keda.sh/docs/2.12/scalers/selenium-grid-scaler/) is used.
 When enabling